bucsip/bookcatalog/README.md

 # bookcatalog

-This is a book catalog, where you can upload books and use functions for your books.
+This is a book catalog, where you can upload books, and use functions for your books.

 # Functions